rapidsai/gpu-bdb/README.md

 bash cluster-startup.sh
 ```

-This will spin up a scheduler and one Dask worker per GPU.
+This will spin up one Dask worker per GPU.
 If you are running on a single node, you will only need to run `bash cluster-startup.sh SCHEDULER`.

 ## Running the Queries